dwjoyce/pythonbook/chapters/Slicing sequences.rst

         >>> name.split()[0][0] + name.split()[1][0]
         'IN'

-    This will work regardless of the length of the first and surname.
+    This will work regardless of the length of the first name and surname.

 Given the alphabet::